-Samples will be handled as regular patient material.
+Samples will be handled as biohazardous material, as hazard class 2 (ML-II).
 The personnel collecting samples and the local diagnostic laboratory are qualified to work with potentially contaminated patient material.
-The personnel will wear gloves and a protective coat during the sampling.

 At the clinical site, 70% ethanol will be used for regular disinfection on surfaces.
-In case of a spill, the spill will be collected with a tissue soaked in 70% ethanol by personnel wearing gloves, and disposed of in a specific hospital waste container (UN 3291) (see A5.9).
+In case of a spill, the spill will be collected with a tissue soaked in 70% ethanol by personnel wearing gloves, and disposed of in a specific hospital waste container (see A5.9).